 Now that the evidence is coming to light, Britain could be tried in the International Criminal Court.
 It would be the first time the body has taken action against any UK nationals for war crimes.

-But it would not be Britain’s first war crime: the country’s history is scattered with them.
+But it would not be Britain’s first war crime: the country’s history is littered with them.

-Is the British military a force for good or evil in the world?
+Is the British army a force for good or evil in the world?

 English journalist Robert Fisk is frank about the evil committed by Britain, despite efforts to disguise it.
 “When is a war crime not a war crime?
 When it’s committed by us, of course,” he writes.
-“We can murder Iraqis and Afghans and get away with it, but must be a bit more restrained in Northern Ireland […].
-We have grown used to this.
+“We have grown used to this.
 From the sky, from the street, in the desert, we kill and absolve ourselves.”

 - Is war always a crime?

 - Make a timeline of the Iraq war, including at least seven major events.

 “Never think that war, no matter how necessary, nor how justified, is not a crime.”Ernest Hemingway (1899-1961), American writer

 Q & A